laguirresalazar/laguirresalazar.github.io/_pages/about.md

 Welcome to my home page!

-I am currently a Visiting Assistant Professor at Texas A&M Corpus Christi.
+Facultu at Texas A&M Corpus Christi.

-My research interests include Pattern formation in the Calculus of Variations and PDEs both theoretically and computationally, and Reflective Practices in
+My research interests include applications of pattern formation in the Calculus of Variations and PDEs both theoretically and computationally to Quantum Physics and Material Science.
+Community building and belonging.
-Teaching and Learning Mathematics.